LGG Registry Eligibility

 -

-To examine inherited genes, we will ask you to donate one blood sample for whole exome and whole genome sequencing for this research.
-We will draw 40 ml (about eight teaspoons) of blood for analysis.
-The blood draw should take about 15-30 minutes.
+To examine inherited genes, we will ask you to provide one blood spot sample via mailed kit for whole exome and whole genome sequencing for this research.

 To examine tumor genes, we will retrieve stored tissue specimens from all of your glioma surgeries.